ucsc/site-slugstrong/support-for-employees.md

 # Leaves, Benefits, and FAQs

-*Staff Human Resources offers a wealth of support and is holding weekly [virtual office hours](https://shr.ucsc.edu/covid-19-resources/index.html#new%3Avirtualofficehours) for staff, and the [Academic Personnel Office](https://apo.ucsc.edu/covid-19/index.html) is providing information for academic employees, supervisors and administrators*
+Staff Human Resources offers a wealth of support and is holding weekly [virtual office hours](https://shr.ucsc.edu/covid-19-resources/index.html#new%3Avirtualofficehours) for staff, and the [Academic Personnel Office](https://apo.ucsc.edu/covid-19/index.html) is providing information for academic employees, supervisors and administrators.

 ## Leave Information